Betting Has Commenced On How Many Will Be Arrested During The Storm Area 51 Event

 The organizers then became serious about making sure it was known on the event page that people really shouldn’t storm the area.

-Regardless of what the event organizers think, or of how often they tell those still members of the Facebook event, there is still the risk that some people will take the gag event serious and turn up at Area 51 on September 20.
+Regardless of what the event organizers think, or of how often they tell those still members of the Facebook event, there is still the risk that some people will take the gag event seriously and turn up at Area 51 on September 20.

 Which is why there are now betting odds on this scenario.